santiagopardal/CamerAI/README.md

 ## I have a GPU can I use it?
 Yes, of course!
-Just install the requirements (requirements.txt) and you are ready to go, maybe you will benefit from decreasing the detection batch size.
+Just install the requirements (requirements.txt) and you are ready to go, maybe you will benefit from decreasing the detection batch size, also remember that tensorflow for GPU requires CUDA toolkit and cuDNN, [here](https://www.tensorflow.org/install/gpu) is the official tutorial to install tensorflow GPU.